My dream of becoming a surgeon

 When I was 8 years old, I had to walk 2-plus miles just to get to school and that same distance back.
 I went to a large public school called Chefe Public School, where 100 plus students were in one classroom.
 At an early age, I learned that my education is something that can empower, and help people reach their goals.
 I dreamed of being able to learn in a small classroom where I could actually get to know the teacher and the students well.

 I could not of conceive the idea that education can be taken lightly.

 Four years later, I was able to finally receive a coveted American education that I would not take for granted.
 My culture engraved in me the value of education and its power to help kids reach their goals in life.
-Even though I could not engage with the American culture, I was able to understand that it takes dedication and hard work to achieve my goals of going to a prestigious college, becoming a top academic student, and going to a Pre-Medical school; something my parents were never able to acquire.
+Even though I could not engage with the American culture, I was able to understand that it takes dedication and hard work to achieve my goals of going to a prestigious college, becoming a top academic student, going to a pre-medical school, and becoming a surgeon; something my parents were never able to acquire.

-I have a deep desire to enhance the lives of others.
+I have a deep desire to enhance the lives of others by becoming a surgeon.

 There is or was a lack of good cardiovascular surgeons in Ethiopia.
 I remember my young friend suffering from heart disease in sixth grade, but he couldn’t get the proper medical attention.
 This was because he didn’t have the money to go outside of Ethiopia to get the treatment he needed for his medical condition.
 Becoming a surgeon emerged inside me at that moment because I was tired of seeing hundreds of people dying from lack of good medical care.

-My career goals are to attend college and medical school, to become a top academic student, and eventually to become a respected cardiovascular surgeon.
+My career goals are attending college and medical school, becoming a top academic student, and becoming a surgeon.